-Languages Training & Development has been running a project through the EU’s Erasmus Plus scheme for over three years.
-This sends teachers in groups of around 10 to obtain work experience in delivering classes in English to students at Ady Vocational Secondary School in Szekszard, Southern Hungary.
+Languages Training & Development has been running a project through the Turing scheme (previously called Erasmus programme) over the years.
+This sends teachers in groups of around 10 to obtain work experience in delivering classes in English to students at Bonyhád Grammar School (Bonyhádi Petőfi Sándor Evangélikus Gimnázium) in Southern Hungary.
 These trips are run year-round and are included in all our teacher training programmes.
 The day is broken down like this:

-Travel: Funding normally covers flights from the UK/EU and travel to Szekszard.
-We will usually make such arrangements on your behalf
+Travel: Funding normally covers flights from the UK/EU and travel to Bonyhád.
+We will usually make such arrangements on your behalf.

 These sessions are delivered at a variety of venues, e.g our premises in Witney or at the premises of schools who have learners working towards their qualification through LT&D in other areas of the South or North of England.
 Dates, topics and venues are sent to participants in order for them to select.